 The conference was a great opportunity for him to see international colleagues, expand his network and meet many members of the European Society of Biomechanics.
-It’s also on that night that he first met his current academic supervisor, Prof. Dr. William Taylor.
-Being able to talk in person about his research with Dr. Taylor later resulted in an invitation to pursue his postdoctoral research at the renown ETH Zurich and Institute for Biomechanics.
+It was also on that night that he first met his current academic supervisor, Prof. Dr. William Taylor.
+Being able to talk in person about his research with Dr. Taylor resulted in an invitation to pursue his postdoctoral research at the renowned ETH Zurich and Institute for Biomechanics.
 Dr. Ćuković received the Swiss Government Excellence Scholarship for his postdoctoral research.

 Today, Dr. Ćuković and his team are setting up an experimental face-off: 3D optical scanning of the dorsal surface versus patient x-rays.
 If results are as good as expected, Dr. Ćuković can try and apply his method in a clinical environment.
 The money from the award will help fund this research.

 “Receiving an award is good for innovators as well as for researchers as it gives solid recognition for their work, perhaps even more so than publications.
-Winning awards also builds up a good momentum for getting more grants and with that, pursuing further research.”
+Winning awards also builds up a good momentum for getting more grants and with that, pursuing further research,” Dr. Ćuković says.

-Dr. Ćuković encourages peers in 3D reconstruction and design in biomedical fields to continue applying for awards if their research involves emerging technologies such as AR, VR* or new ICT applications, or perhaps even better, if their research can have clinical applications that will improve a patient’s quality of life then they should definitely apply.
+Dr. Ćuković encourages his peers in 3D reconstruction and design in biomedical fields to continue applying for awards if their research involves emerging technologies such as Augmented Reality (AR), Virtual Reality (VR)* or new ICT applications.
+And if their research can have clinical applications that will improve a patient’s quality of life then they should definitely apply.

 How did MIS improve your research?

 “Researching scoliosis with the spine in an upright position is extremely challenging.
 The spine has many vertebrae and between each are very complex joints.
-Achieving very precise segmentation was only possible with MIS, as the software was able to recognize the contours of the CT slices”, a function Dr. Ćuković likes a lot.
+Achieving very precise segmentation was only possible with MIS, as the software was able to recognize the contours of the CT slices,” a function Dr. Ćuković likes a lot he explains.

 Dr. Ćuković was very pleased with the software as it was able to detect hard and soft tissue, as well as export masks in 3D-point clouds.
 When asked about what he likes best about MIS, Dr. Ćuković answers without missing a beat.
 “Thresholding, region growing and contour masks.
 All three functions make it possible to obtain a very accurate 3D reconstruction of complex anatomical shapes.”

 “The Mimics Innovation Award is the milestone in my carreer and an important international recognition of the cutting-edge results I achieved with my team.
-Application of the Mimics Innovative Suite motivates scientists towards excellence and practical solutions that will definitely contribute to a healthier and better diagnosis.”
+Application of the Mimics Innovative Suite motivates scientists towards excellence and practical solutions that will definitely contribute to a healthier and better diagnosis,” Dr. Ćuković said.